 Admission to graduate study is dependent on several factors.
 A bachelor's degree from a regionally accredited college or university is required for admission to all graduate programs.
-Primary consideration is given to a candidate's academic record, standardized test scores, a current résumé, a statement of professional goals as included in an application essay and a performance-based evaluation.
+Primary consideration is given to a candidate's academic record, a current résumé, a statement of professional goals as included in an application essay and a performance-based evaluation.
 Final acceptance is based on the combined decision of the appropriate academic department and the associate dean for graduate programs and assessment.
-The M.Ed. in TESOL program and the M.Ed. in TESOL, with a concentration in bilingual education, accepts applications for March 1 for Fall admission and Nov.
+The CGS and MEd in TESOL programs and the CGS and MEd in TESOL with a concentration in bilingual education accept applications for March 1 for Fall admission and Nov.
 1 for Spring admission.
-Students are allowed to take up to two courses prior to matriculating into a program.
+Students are allowed to take up to two courses as Non-Degree Students prior to matriculating into a program.

 Admission requirements are as follows:

 - Submission of a graduate application along with a $50, nonrefundable application fee.